Sympathoadrenal system: Exercise and Metabolism

-During exercise, the body undergoes a stress response in which more oxygen and energy is needed for physical activity.
+During exercise, the body undergoes an acute stress response in which more oxygen and energy is needed for physical activity.
 The stress induced during exercise results in an increase in the hormones, epinephrine and norepinephrine, which are known for the body's "fight or flight" response.
-As a result, the body's heart rate increases allowing for more blood to pump through the body system and carry oxygen needed for breathing to enhance cardiorespiratory function.
-In exercise trained individuals, levels of epinephrine and norepinephrine are lower compared to those who do not actively train as much.
-This is due to untrained individuals undergoing greater amounts of stress on their body and the greater need for oxygen and energy to perform rigorous activities.
-Trained individuals become accustomed to utilizing less oxygen such as when performing anaerobic exercises so that their body will eventually feel the stress on their body over a longer period of time.
-Along with an increase in epinephrine and norepinephrine, increased sympathoadrenal activity results in an increase in glycogen hydrolysis which ultimately increases glucose release needed for energy.
+Increased secretion of catecholamines are a hormone response regulated by the sympathoadrenal system (SAS) and the hypothalamic-pituitary-adrenal axis (HPAA).
+The "fight or flight" response causes the secretion of hormones such as cortisol and adrenaline which stimulate additional physiological needs to increase respiratory, cardiac, thermoregulatory, and metabolic functions in the body.
+As a result of specific exercise demands, the body's heart rate also increases, allowing for more blood to pump through the body, therefore carrying more oxygen needed for the enhanced cardiorespiratory ventilation and skeletal muscular functions.
+In exercise trained individuals, a phenomenon known as the "sport adrenal medulla" may explain the higher levels of catecholamines, epinephrine, and norepinephrine compared to those who do not actively train as much.
+This indicates a relationship between competition performance and sympathetic activity, or those with a higher basal catecholamine secretion on average.
+Increased catecholamine secretion through the sympathoadrenal response provides direct input on the hypertrophy process of the heart, which causes increased vasodilation and vasoconstriction to meet the increased cardiorespiratory demands.
+Therefore trained individuals become accustomed to utilizing less oxygen when performing anaerobic exercises.
+Increased plasma concentrations of epinephrine, norepinephrine, corticotropin hormone (ACTH), have been shown to be strong predictors of performance during high intensity exercise in regards to maximum aerobic power (MAP), and reaction time (RT).
+Additionally the acute hormone response results in an increase in glycogen hydrolysis which ultimately increases glucose release needed for energy.

 Metabolism, or the processes within living cells or organisms to maintain life, is affected by the sympathoadrenal system, especially glucose and fat metabolism.
 Glucose, a necessary source of energy for cells, can undergo an increase in production due to elevated secretion of epinephrine in the body.
-The mechanism lies in epinephrine being secreted by the adrenal medulla and activating glycogenolysis (the break down of glycogen into glucose, or promoting gluconeogenesis (glucose formation).
+The mechanism lies in epinephrine being secreted by the adrenal medulla and activating glycogenolysis (the breakdown of glycogen into glucose, or promoting gluconeogenesis (glucose formation).
 While epinephrine has a greater effect in glucose production, norepinephrine can also increase glucose levels but at high concentrations.
 It has even been found that norepinephrine may play a role in enhancing the uptake of glucose in skeletal muscle and adipose tissues.
 As for fat metabolism, the catecholamines (epinephrine and norepinephrine) help stimulate lipolysis (the breakdown of fat) resulting in an increase in energy and a decrease in fat.
 This explains the need for exercise to help increase the body's metabolism.